Existence theorem for sub-Lorentzian problems: Existence Theorem

 The function $\nu_x(\xi)$ is concave and closed on the convex set $U_x$, so its hypograph $\{(\xi,\zeta) \,|\, \xi\in U_x, \, a\le \nu_x(\xi)\}$ is convex and closed by definition.
 The set $V_x$ is the intersection of this hypograph with the half-space $\zeta\ge 0$.
 Thus, the set $V_x$ is convex and closed as the intersection of two convex closed sets.
 Moreover, the set $V_x\subset T_xM\times\R$ is bounded.
 Indeed, the set $U_x$ is compact, so the upper semicontinuous function $\nu_x(\xi)$ attains its maximum over $\xi\in U_x$.
 Let's denote it by $Z_x$.
 Thus, $V_x\subset U_x\times[0, Z_x]$, and the latter set is bounded as the product of two compact sets.
 Therefore, the set $V_x$ is compact.

 Now let's show that the set-valued map $x\mapsto V_x$ is upper semicontinuous.
-According to Lemma 14 in \S5 of Chapter 2~\cite{Filippov}, it suffices to verify that the graph of this set-valued map is closed.
+According to~\cite[Ch.~2, \S\,5, Lemma~14]{Filippov}, it suffices to verify that the graph of this set-valued map is closed.
 Suppose $(\xi_k,\zeta_k)$ is a sequence of elements in the graph converging to some element $(\xi,\zeta)\in TM\times\R$.
 We will demonstrate that the point $(\xi,\zeta)$ also belongs to the graph.

 By the definition of the set-valued map, $(\xi_k,\zeta_k)\in V_{x_k}$ for some points $x_k\in M$.
 Clearly, $x_k=\pi(\xi_k)$, where $\pi:TM\to M$ is the canonical projection onto the base.
 Therefore, the sequence $x_k$ is also convergent, $x_k\to x$, and $x=\pi(\xi)$, i.e., $\xi\in T_xM$.
 According to Lemma~\ref{lem:semicont}, $\xi \in U_x \subset T_xM$.
 The function $\nu:TM\to\R\sqcup\{-\infty\}$ is upper semicontinuous, so